threeDart/three.dart/README.md

 #### Dart 3D Engine ####

-This project aims to port the [Three.js](https://github.com/mrdoob/three.js) JavaScript 3D engine to [Dart](http://www.dartlang.org/).
+This project aims to port the [three.js](https://github.com/mrdoob/three.js) JavaScript 3D engine to [Dart](http://www.dartlang.org/).

 Starting at three.js revision 47.0, the aim is to recreate all of the existing three.js [examples](https://github.com/mrdoob/three.js/tree/master/examples), until parity is reached with this version.
-Beyond this point, further revisions to three.js will be closely followed and matched in ThreeD.
+Beyond this point, further revisions to three.js will be closely followed and matched in three.dart.

 ### Change Log ###